16 Aug Physical, Energetic & Spiritual Changes in a Woman’s Late 40s

 Okay, dear friends.
 That’s all from me for today.

 If you feel comfortable sharing, I’d love to hear from any of you who are in your very late 40s or later….what did you feel in your late 40’s heading towards menopause?
 I don’t mean so much the nitty gritty physical changes like irregular periods and hot flashes, though you are welcome to share that if you like.
 I more mean the good, the hard, the different, the weird: What FEELS different about life, about God, about how energy moves…I think this will be nice for the younger women to hear, as well as curious for those of us who are older—so they know where they might be heading, and so we might become more aware of subtle changes in ourselves.
 What is different?
-Please feel free to email us your experiences, let us know if you are okay with me sharing them publicly, and I will plan to post some of them in a newsletter, for the benefit of many, God willing, in a newsletter to come.
+Please feel free to email us your experiences, let us know if you are okay with me sharing them publicly, and we will plan to post some of them below, along with the others here, for the benefit of many, God willing.
+I may also share new ones in future newsletters.
 If you are not subscribed to our newsletter, naturally, er, you will need to do that if you wish to receive that newsletter.
 You can do it on I think any page of this website if you look closely enough.

 Okay.
 Thank you for being there.